PotatoMania/uconsole-cm3/README.md

 Because of the operation voltage(3.3V by default), the WiFi part of the wireless module cannot run at its highest speed.
 But it should be enough.

-__THIS IS NOT TESTED__: If you want to experiment with higher speed, you might want to change the jumpers(ZERO Ohm resistors) on the main board.
-Then you need to modify the device tree overlay to adjust the corresponding voltage.

 BT serial speed will affect module's wireless performance.
 Just a note.

 For Arch users: there's a [firmware package](https://gitlab.manjaro.org/manjaro-arm/packages/community/ap6256-firmware) to enable WiFi and BT hardware, packaged by Manjaro devs.
-It replaces the firmware packages derived from Armbian's and RPi's repositories.
+It replaces the firmware packages derived from Armbian's and RPi's repositories, `brcmfmac43456-firmware` in aur and `firmware-raspberrypi` in alarm, respectively.

 BT & WiFi coexistence may need further tweaking.
 When there's traffic over 2.4G WiFi, BT audio will stutter.
 Read [this post](https://community.infineon.com/t5/AIROC-Wi-Fi-and-Wi-Fi-Bluetooth/Bluetooth-audio-streaming-WiFi-inteference/td-p/379269) for available parameters.
 I failed to make BT audio stable with 2.4G WiFi.
 One workaround is soft-blocking WiFi using rfkill, or use 5G WiFi only.
 Contributions welcomed.

+__THIS IS NOT TESTED__: If you want to experiment with higher speed, you might want to change the jumpers(ZERO Ohm resistors) on the main board.
+Then you need to modify the device tree overlay to adjust the corresponding voltage.

 ### 4G/LTE modem